AUCOHL/Fault/README.md

 # 🧪 Fault
-Fault is an automatic test pattern generator for netlists that includes scan chain stitching.
+Fault is an automatic test pattern generator for netlists that includes scan chain stitching, synthesis scripts and a number of other convenience features.

 # Dependencies
 * Swift 5.0+
-* Python 3.7+
+* Python 3.6+ with PIP
-* Yosys 0.8+
+* Yosys 0.7+
-* Icarus Verilog 10.2+
+* Icarus Verilog 10.1+

 ## Installing
 ### macOS